 Local server with Acquia Dev Desktop

 If you'd like to set up local server, normally you would have to install a web server stack like XAMMP or MAMP in order to do it.
-But there's lots of configuration steps required to use these apps.
+But there are lots of configuration steps required to use these apps.
 The easiest way to install and set up Drupal on your PC is to use the Acquia Dev Desktop (formerly know as Acquia Drupal Stack Installer; the so-called DAMP stack).
 In less than 10 minutes you'll have a fully functioning web stack and a full Drupal 7 installation to boot.

 Just follow the steps below: